chanbengz/SUSTech_CS_Notes/README.md

 :laughing: Welcome to my humble repo :)

 I'm Ben Chen, currently a junior student majoring in CS.
 The repo records my every notes, materials and codes of the courses that I've taken seriously.
-I might not express my solutions well so if you have problems understanding my writing, please feel free to reach me via my email `chanben04gz@gmail.com`.
+I might not express my solutions well so if you have problems understanding my writing, please feel free to reach me via my [email](mailto:chanben04gz@gmail.com) `chanben04gz@gmail.com` or raise an issue.

 > [!NOTE]
 > Due to my preference for system security, I did not enroll most of the AI related courses like Machine Learning, Deep Learning and Intelligent Robotics.
 Sorry for not covering them.
 Please refer to other repos for those courses.